All Products

 3. In the left-side navigation pane, click Plug-in Marketplace.

-4. On the Plug-in Marketplace page, click the Custom subtab on the All Plug-ins tab.
-Then, click Add Plug-in.
+4. On the Plug-in Marketplace page, click the Custom subtab on the All Plug-ins tab, and then click Add Plug-in.

-5. In the Add Plug-in panel, configure the parameters, and click OK.
-The plug-in release process may take about 30 seconds.
+5. In the Add Plug-in panel, configure the following parameters and click OK.
+The release process takes about 30 seconds.

-Select a programming language that is used to develop a WebAssembly plug-in from the drop-down list.
+WebAssembly LanguageThe programming language used to develop the plug-in.
+Select a language from the drop-down list.

 Note

-You can view the execution stage and priority in the details of a built-in plug-in.
-If you want to execute a custom plug-in before or after a specified built-in plug-in, you can configure the Plug-in Execution Stage and Plug-in Execution Priority parameters for the custom plug-in.
+To check the stage and priority of a built-in plug-in, open its details page.
+If your custom plug-in must run before or after a specific built-in plug-in, set Plug-in Execution Stage and Plug-in Execution Priority accordingly.

 FAQ